NaturalSelectionLabs/Unidata/docs/guide/assets/Ethereum-NFT-Moralis.md

 [Moralis](https://moralis.io/) provides APIs to easy access to Ethereum NFTs, supporting Ethereum mainnet, Polygon, Binance Smart Chain, Avalanche, Fantom.

-You can initialize with `ipfsGateway` to get potentially faster speed.
+You can initialize with `ipfsGateway` to get potentially faster response or higher stability.

 You must initialize with `moralisWeb3APIKey` to use, which will expose your Moralis api key on the front end.
 The steps to get the key after registration are as follows: